 Michael Glick, D.M.D., serves as the editor of the Journal of the American Dental Association, a position he has held since 2005.
 He is professor and past dean of the School of Dental Medicine at the University at Buffalo, State University of New York.
 Dr. Glick has authored more than 300 journal publications, book chapters, and editorials, and he has edited and co-edited 10 books.

 Kelly O’Brien, M.L.I.S., is an informationist at the ADA Library and Archives.
 In this role, she provides expert searching and reference assistance to ADA members and staff, including in the development of systematic reviews and clinical practice guidelines.
 She holds a master of library and information science from the University of Illinois, Urbana-Champaign.

 Lauren Pilcher, M.S.P.H., is a research assistant at the Center for Evidence-Based Dentistry, where she specializes in clinical practice guideline methodology and evidence synthesis.
-She is a member of the GRADE Working Group and the Guidelines International Network and holds a master of public health in epidemiology from Emory University.
+She holds a master of science in public health from Meharry Medical College.